To provide the highest level of safety, health and environmental support to University

 practices while seeking continuous quality improvement.

 (5:00 pm - 8:00 am Business days and anytime Weekends/Holidays)

 The Chemical Hygiene Plan Assessment online training module is now available.
 If an error message, appears on the page, requesting you to copy and paste “All” information into an email and send them to firstname.lastname@example.org, “please copy and paste all information”.
 If we do not receive all of the information on the page, we will be unable to grade your test, and you will have to take it again.
 This error message will appear, if your answers were not graded when you submitted them.

 The Chemical Hygiene Plan (CHP) assessment is for all faculty, staff and students who work with chemicals and/or hazards in Texas Tech laboratories, studios, shops and other facilities.

-After May 15, the assessment will be available on the Environmental Health & Safety online training Web page.
+The assessment is available on the Environmental Health & Safety online training Web page.
 The short, open-book assessment is meant to verify those individuals have reviewed the revised CHP.

 Once you have signed in using your eRaider information, begin the assessment by scrolling down to the Chemical Hygiene Plan Training section and click the “Start Training” link.

 EH&S will work with laboratory and workplace managers to make sure their groups have completed the assessment.
 Deadlines are:

 • Aug.
 15 for current faculty, staff and students

 • Oct.
 1 of first year for anyone joining the university after Aug.
 15, 2013